virtual/hugo-static-satinflame/content/blog/no-turning-back-montana-code-school.md

 ### Always Be Coding

 The primary thing I hear fellow developers suggest is to continue coding.
-Many note that a code school graduate has a beautiful grid of consecutive productive days on Github, and then their repositories are abandoned, falling off into an abyss of white.
+Many note that a code school graduate has a beautiful grid of consecutive productive days on GitHub, and then their repositories are abandoned, falling off into an abyss of white.
 If you want to keep honing your skills and shine among your peers, keep developing projects or contributing to other project's you are interested in.
-This October, Digital Ocean hosted another Hacktoberfest which includes a number of Github repositories specifically tagged to help newbies become proficient at updating others' projects.
+This October, Digital Ocean hosted another Hacktoberfest which includes a number of GitHub repositories specifically tagged to help newbies become proficient at updating others' projects.
 Keep an eye out for this annual event if you're looking to get started! ** **

 I cannot promise that future classes will offer cookies and amazing coffee, but it's impossible not to learn while being surrounded by code and developing projects 40 hours a week!